microsoft/ApplicationInsights-SDK-Labs/README.md

 # ApplicationInsights-SDK-Labs
 Application Insights experimental projects repository.
+Note that Azure Monitor only provides support when using the [supported SDKs](https://docs.microsoft.com/en-us/azure/azure-monitor/app/platforms).
+We’re constantly assessing opportunities to expand our support for other languages, so follow our [GitHub Announcements](https://github.com/microsoft/ApplicationInsights-Announcements/issues) page to receive the latest SDK news.

 # How to use
 All NuGet packages from this repository being hosted in the SDK Labs [NuGet gallery](https://www.myget.org/gallery/applicationinsights-sdk-labs).